-A variety of very high value disputes within different fund management businesses (private equity, hedge funds and long only) resolved by arbitration or settlement short of court.
+A huge variety of very high value confidential disputes within different fund management businesses (private equity, hedge funds and long only) resolved by arbitration or settlement short of court.

-Recent dispute in a high profile international law firm using traditional partnership structures.
+Recent multiple disputes in a high profile international law firm using traditional partnership structures.